bassauer-storms-media/wf-request-mapper/README.md

 **For Apache Webservers:**

-_the all known 'wordpress' rewrite rule:_
+_the all known 'wordpress' rewrite rule which rewrites all requests to things that do not physically exist to index.php:_

 ```
 RewriteEngine On